 Lockheed and Johnson presented the design for the F-104 to the Air Force in November of 1952.
 Based on the design alone, the Air Force created a General Operating Requirement (GOR) for a lightweight fighter to replace the North American F-100 Super Sabre.
 Although three other designs were contemplated, Lockheed was granted a development contract in March of 1953 for two prototypes to be designated XF-104.

 Capable of sustaining speeds above Mach 2 and reaching altitudes as high as 48,000 feet in less time than it has taken you to read this far, the raw performance of the F-104 was impressive right from the beginning.
 The usual refinements were defined and incorporated into the design between prototypes and production aircraft, including landing gear and intake modifications, additional airframe strengthening, and the addition of a ventral fin to improve directional stability.
 These modifications to the pre-production F-104 prototypes yielded the initial production model.
-The first F-104A Starfighter entered service with the 83rd Fighter Interceptor Wing on January 28th 1958.
+The first F-104A Starfighter entered service with the 83rd Fighter Interceptor Wing (FIW) on 26 January 1958.

 The 83rd, based at Hamilton Air Force Base in California, attained operational status on February 20th 1958.
 A total of four Air Defense Command (ADC) units were equipped with the F-104A.
 After a rash of accidents, the Air Force evaluated the A-model Starfighter and made the decision to reduce orders for the fighter from 722 examples to only 155.
 The F-104As were eventually transferred to Air National Guard (ANG) units.

 The next variant of the design, the F-104C, entered service with the US Air Force Tactical Air Command (TAC) as a multi-role fighter and fighter-bomber.
 In September of 1958, F-104Cs first equipped the 479th Tactical Fighter Wing based at George Air Force Base in California.